-Purpose:

-Students adapt, apply and cascade skills and ideas on ethical leadership in order to foster a culture of ethics within a community organisation.

-Practicalities: This task is most suitable for students who are familiar with needs assessment and training skills; Students work in groups based on common interests; Groups might need financial support to conduct this project; The project is implemented over a month, with regular check-ins by the trainer and evaluations throughout the process.
+Purpose: Practicalities: Students adapt, apply and cascade skills and ideas on ethical leadership in order to foster a culture of ethics within a community organisation.
+This task is most suitable for students who are familiar with needs assessment and training skills; Students work in groups based on common interests; Groups might need financial support to conduct this project; Preparation: The project is implemented over a month, with regular check-ins by the trainer and evaluations throughout the process.
+Identify partner organisations together with each group; Write the instructions on a board or show Final Project: Option Three .